Each week, TEES Research Development distributes a newsletter highlighting funding opportunities and news for

 Mark Andrews, Director, TEES Contracting

 The post-award administration team establishes and monitors sponsored project accounts, including:

 For questions regarding post-award administration, contact:

-The Risk and Compliance Office assists administration, staff, and researchers with a multitude of compliance issues ensuring that research is conducted within appropriate guidelines, including:
+The Risk and Compliance Office assists administration, staff and researchers with a multitude of compliance services ensuring that research is conducted within appropriate guidelines, including:

 For more information about risk and compliance, contact: